leoarthurwall/Click-n-Brick/README.md

 ### User Research Presentation
 We then presented our Research to the course leader.
 This marked the end of our research phase.

-## Ideation, Prototyping & Testing
+## IDEATION, PROTORYPING & TESTING

 ### Design Sprint 1